Kotlin/KEEP/proposals/js/consume-js-modules.md

 [TODO] think up a better name.

-The new annotation can be reused in case when we want to have package with long path in Kotlin, but don't want to have long path in generated JS, e.g. for public API.
+The new annotation can be reused in case when we want to have package with long path in Kotlin, but don't want to have a long path in generated JS, e.g. for public API.
-Of course, this problem can be fixed by adding another file "facade" with short qualifier.
+Of course, this problem can be fixed by adding another file "facade" with a short qualifier.

+// it can't part of JsModule becouse will be reused for native declarations inside nested namespaces/packages

 Parameters:
 - `import` -- string which will be used to import related module.